tektutor/openshift-1317oct-2025/Day5/README.md

 ## Info - Microservice Overview
 <pre>
-- Microservice is an architectural style where application is built as a collectionof small, independent and loosely coupled services
+- Microservice is an architectural style where application is built as a collection of small, independent and loosely coupled services
 - each microservice will be responsible for specific business logic
 - microservice to microservice communications can be achieved with HTTP/REST, gRPC or message queues